tc39/proposal-temporal/docs/README.md

 Most code will use the ISO 8601 calendar, but other calendar systems are available.

 Dates have associated calendar IDs, to perform calendar-related math.
-Under the hood, this math is done by methods on the calendars.

 See [Calendars in Temporal](./calendars.md) for detailed documentation.